Team-MJSF/hotel-booking/backend/README.md

 npm test
 ```

-Tests use a separate database configuration defined by DB_NAME_TEST environment variable.
+Tests automatically use a separate test database named 'hotel_booking_test' when running in the test environment.

 ## Development Guidelines